sagemath/trac_to_gh/Issue 9501.md

 # Issue 9501: Make an @fork decorator

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9501

 Original creator: was